stevepolitodesign/personal_website/worcester-turtle-boy-t-shirt.md

 ---
 layout: default
 title: "Worcester Turtle Boy T-Shirt"
-meta:
-  - content: "The Official Worcester Turtle Boy T-Shirt"
+excerpt: "The Official Worcester Turtle Boy T-Shirt"
 ---

 Rome has Colosseum.
 Egypt has the Pyramids.
 Worcester has the [Turtle Boy][].
 I made